wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_getmininginfo.md

 ---
-title: bsv:getmininginfo \[POST\]
+title: bsv:getmininginfo - Bitcoin SV
-description: Returns a json object containing mining-related information.
+description: Example code for the bsv:getmininginfo json-rpc method. Сomplete guide on how to use bsv:getmininginfo json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters